Does Tempurpedic Have Fiberglass? Yes (But Not In The Cover)

 • Cheaper brands where problems have emerged do not weave the fibers into the mattress, rather it is a layer of fibers.

-Best Tempur Alternatives With NO Glass Fiber
+Best Tempur Alternatives With NO Glass Fibers

 The best mattresses that you can rest assured have no fiberglass are natural latex mattresses.
 These mattresses focus on natural or organic materials and use wool or cotton in the fire barrier.